 Morgan Stanley Investment Management manages $1.4 trillion across traditional and alternative investments.
 The division leverages Morgan Stanley’s broader platform for comprehensive client service.

-Their alternative investments have grown 25% annually over five years.
-The firm’s strategies attract institutional capital worldwide in real estate, private equity, and hedge funds.
+Theirย alternative investments have grown 25% each year for five years.
+The firm’s strategies draw in money from big investors all over the world.
+They focus on real estate, private equity, and hedge funds.

 Integration with Morgan Stanley’s wealth management creates unique cross-selling opportunities.
 This synergy drives client acquisition and retention across global investment platforms.